benchristel/sindarin/english-tengwar.md

 Not sounds that any Elf would want to utter!

-This serves to highlight an important point: the _tengwar_ aren't a language; they're a writing system that, much like our own alphabet, can be applied to many different languages.
-To drive the point home, the first language we're going to learn to write with _tengwar_ will be English.

-Tolkien never devised an "official" way of writing English with _tengwar_.
-He was mainly interested in how his languages were used in Middle-earth, and didn't much care about adapting his writing system to real-world languages.
+The great versatility of the _tengwar_ in writing different languages led in Middle-earth to an explosion of spelling systems, called [.term tengwar modes], among which scribes could choose according to their whim or the custom of their time and place.
+Each mode was specific to a language—some were only for Sindarin, some for Quenya, some for Westron—but a single language could have many modes.
+By the Third Age there were at least three different Sindarin modes in use.

+There was no mode in Middle-earth for writing English, of course, but
-He did create a few _tengwar_ inscriptions in English, including a Christmas greeting to one of his readers.
-One system used in that inscription was also employed in the _Lord of the Rings_ films, and is presented here.
+Tolkien did create _tengwar_ inscriptions in several different English modes.
+One of Tolkien's English modes was used in the _Lord of the Rings_ films, and is presented here.
+It first appeared in a Christmas letter Tolkien wrote to a fan, Hugh Brogan, so we'll call it the Brogan Mode.

 Figure 1 shows the main letters with their English equivalents.

 <div class="figure">
-<h4>Figure 1<br/>The <em>Tengwar</em> used for English</h4>
+<h4>Figure 1<br/>The Brogan <em>Tengwar</em> Mode</h4>
 <table class="col-3 columns border">
 <tr>
 <td>